dirtsimple/postmark/README.md

 Note: the `postmark-module` and `postmark-content` functions don't perform an immediate sync when called.
 Instead, they record the directory information in the imposer JSON specification object for later parsing during the task-running phase of `imposer apply`.
 (See the imposer docs for more on how this works.)

+## Exporting Posts and Pages

+To facilitate working with specialized post types, postmark provides a `wp postmark export` command, which creates markdown files in a specified directory, given a list of post IDs, GUIDs, or URLs.

+Each export file is given a name based on its slug (i.e., its `post_name`), possibly with a `-` and a number at the end.
+If a file of the given name already exists, it's checked to see if it has the same GUID -- if so, the file is overwritten, otherwise the number is incremented and the next candidate is checked.

+(So if, for example, there are ten posts with unique GUIDs being exported with a `post_name` of `foo`, they will end up in `foo.md`, `foo-1.md`, up through `foo-9.md`, and repeated exports of any of the ten will use the same filename as was used before, if none are deleted and the `post_name`s don't change.)

+Currently, post content is exported to markdown files *as-is*, without any attempt to translate HTML back to markdown.
+In addition, a great many default-valued or empty fields are likely to be included in the YAML front matter.
+For this reason, exported posts must be manually edited to resolve these issues.
+Alternately, you can use the [export actions and filters](#export-actions-and-filters) to convert or clean up the content during the export process.  (e.g. to remove meta fields that should not be placed under revision control.)

+Also note: a post's parent, menu order, and MIME type are currently *not* included in its export file, since menu order and MIME type are used only for menu items and attachments, and postmark determines a post's parent (if any) using its directory location.
+(The post's `_thumbnail_id` metadata is also excluded, since it references an integer ID that could vary between databases.)

 ## Actions and Filters

 ### Markdown Formatting